Golden-breasted bunting: Description

-E. f. princeps is similar to the nominate subspecies, but larger, and paler below.
+Subspecies E. f. princeps is similar to the nominate subspecies, but larger, and paler below.
 E. f. flavigaster is more distinctive, having a paler, redder back, pale grey rump, paler yellow underparts and whiter flanks.

-Habitat
+Habitat and Biome

 This species is found in a variety of open woodlands.
 The subspecies flavigaster favours acacia steppe and savannah, with the other subspecies occurring in a wider range of lightly wooded country including gardens.

 Behaviour

 The golden-breasted bunting's call is a nasal ascending zzhrr.
 The song is variable, but includes a weechee weechee weechee.

 The golden-breasted bunting builds an untidy cup nest lined with fine grass or hair low in a shrub or sapling.
 The two or three eggs are glossy white or cream and marked with black lines.
 The eggs hatch in 12–13 days and the chicks fledge in another 16–17 days.

 The golden-breasted bunting is not gregarious, and is normally seen alone, in pairs or small groups.
 It feeds on the ground on seeds, insects and spiders, animal prey being taken mostly when the birds have young.
 This species is generally resident, but there appears to be degree of local movement.
 It is often quite tame.